Chapter 17: Shenandoah II: Leadership and Survival

 coming from the other direction.
 "Captain, we are ready", said "Pink".

-Watts nodded and both men and their two RTO shadows turned toward B
+Watts nodded, and both men and their two RTO shadows turned toward the B

 Company command bunker.
 A stretcher was found to move Dingle to Dick's

-own command bunker.
-"Son, I am going to get you a "dust-off", he said as
+command bunker.
+"Son, I am going to get you a 'dust-off, he said as he

-stretcher, toward his command bunker radios to do just that.
-No one
+stretcher, toward his command bunker, and radioed to do just that.
+No

-realized until later that Triet would not be able to launch a human wave
+one realized until later that Triet would not be able to launch a human

-attack on B Company's side of the perimeter.
-The contribution which
+wave attack on B Company's side of the perimeter.
+The contribution that

 guides would prevent that from happening.
 Oestreicher was killed in the